atc0005/bridge/app-logic-audit-notes.md

    - NOTE: We intentionally do *not* calculate the checksum/hash at this point as we would waste time hashing files that do not have a match based on file size
-1. Begin building duplicate files summary
 1. Prune FileMatches entries from combined FileSizeIndex if below duplicates threshold
-1. Add more details to duplicate files summary (after pruning combined file size index)
-1. Update checksums for remaining combined FileSizeIndex
+1. Update checksums for remaining entries in combined FileSizeIndex
 1. Build a new FileChecksumIndex using checksums as map key
 1. Prune FileMatches entries from FileChecksumIndex if below duplicates threshold
-1. Add more details to duplicate files summary
+1. Create DuplicateFilesSummary based off of FileSizeIndex and FileChecksumIndex
-1. Optional: Generate Tabwriter output/report
+1. Optional: Generate Tabwriter output/report for FileChecksumIndex
-1. Generate summary to stdout
+1. Generate summary to stdout for DuplicateFilesSummary
 1. Write CSV file
 1. Optional: Write Excel file

 ## Thoughts

-- Wait until the end to build/calculate the duplicateFiles object?
-  - intermittent work on it as the app runs is too disjointed
 - Split out each "chunk" of work into separate functions?